 - Compulsory direct display of the mark on notified computers and appliances.

-- Specify the levels of energy usage for recorded equipment and appliances.
+- Specify the levels of energy usage for recording equipment and appliances.

 Role of BEE & Star Labeling Scheme

 BEE coordinates with designated customers, designated agencies, and other entities in executing the roles assigned to it under the Energy Conservation Act and recognizes, identifies, and utilizes existing resources and infrastructure.
 The Energy Conservation Act provides legislative and promotional features.

 The Honorable Minister of Power launched a star marking scheme in May 2006 in order to make electrical appliances more energy-efficient.
 A total of 29 items are protected by this initiative in the province, of which 10 are covered by the mandatory framework and 19 by the voluntary scheme.